Grassmannians and conformal structure on absolutes

-The product $t_1^*t_2$ partially survives at a degenerate point $p$.
-Indeed, denote $V_q:=q^\perp/q$, where $q$ stands for the kernel of the hermitian form on $p$.
-The points on the absolute with the same $q$ form a fibre of a certain bundle and the product $t_1^*t_2$ is defined for tangent vectors to such fibre because $V_q$ is naturally equipped with a nondegenerate hermitian form.
-In particular, we obtain an hermitian metric on the fibre.
-Surprisingly, this hermitian metric provides the conformal (or conformal contact) structure on the absolute of $\Bbb PV$.
+Our main objective in this paper is to show that observations and the product partially survive at a degenerate point $p\in\Gr(k,V)$.
+Roughly speaking, let $q$ be the kernel of the hermitian form on $p$ and take the quotient $V_q:=q^\perp/q$.
+The points on the absolute of $\Gr(k,V)$ with the same $q$ form a fibre of a certain bundle and observations and the product are defined for tangent vectors to such fibre because $V_q$ is naturally equipped with a nondegenerate hermitian form.
+In particular, we obtain a hermitian metric on the fibre.

+When we consider the generic part of the absolute of $\Gr(k,V)$, that is, the points $p\in\Gr(k,V)$ such that the kernel of the hermitian form on $p$ is one-dimensional, the bundle in question fibres over the absolute of a {\it projective\/} geometry $\Bbb PV$.
+Surprisingly, in this case, the hermitian metric on the fibres provides the conformal (or conformal contact) structure on the absolute of $\Bbb PV$.
 In other words, the conformal structure is exactly what remains from the metric when we arrive at the absolute.

-Many projective ($k=1$) geometries are well known: real/complex hyperbolic, spherical, Fubini-Study, de Sitter, anti de Sitter, etc. The basic geometrical objects in these geometries, such as geodesics, totally geodesic subspaces, equidistant loci, etc., have linear nature (see [AGr1] and the references therein).
-In~other words, grassmannians constitute a natural habitat for important geometrical objects in classical spaces.
-Moreover, the geometry of grassmannians accounts for an explanation of the interrelation between the (pseudo-)riemannian metric of a projective geometry and the conformal structure on its absolute.
+The basic geometrical objects in projective geometries, such as geodesics, totally geodesic subspaces, equidistant loci, etc., have linear nature (see [AGr1] and references therein).
+In other words, grassmannians constitute a natural habitat for important geometrical objects in classical spaces.
+Now, we can see that the geometry of grassmannians also accounts for the relation between the (pseudo-)riemannian metric of a projective geometry and the conformal structure on its absolute.
+Particular cases of conformal structures that are amenable to this approach include the usual conformal structure on the absolute of real hyperbolic space, the usual conformal structure on the absolute of de Sitter space, the conformal contact structure on the absolute of complex hyperbolic space, and the causal structure on the absolute of anti-de Sitter space (see Section 3).

+The causal structure on the absolute of anti-de Sitter space plays an important role in general relativity and the theory of black holes (see, for instance, [Car], [HoP], and references therein).
+Another known application is possibly of a more unexpected nature: the absolute of anti-de Sitter $4$-space can be identified with the lagrangian grassmannian $\Lambda(2)$, the space of lagrangian planes in a $4$-dimensional symplectic $\Bbb R$-linear space.
+In other words, $\Lambda(2)$ is naturally equipped with an extra structure arising from causal geometry (see [Cal] and Subsection 3.7).
+This phenomenon may be seen as a geometrical manifestation of the exceptional isomorphism $\Spin(2,3)=\Sp(4,\Bbb R)$.

+{\bf Acknowledgements.} It was with great sadness that we heard of the passing of Professor Waldyr Rodrigues Jr. He was a dear friend and an exceptional scientist with whom we had the pleasure and the privilege to discuss many subjects related to mathematics and physics.
+Waldyr was very fond of natural and coordinate-free methods in geometry, a point of view that gave rise to this paper.